 Place your sauce in a ramekin (small oven-safe baking dish) and top it with cut butter, flour, cinnamon, oats (if you like them), and sugar together to form a rough crumble topping.
 Sprinkle over cranberry sauce in ramekins and bake for 20 – 25 minutes until it bubbling and the top is golden brown!

 If you haven’t tried Turkey Stuffing Meatballs, you’re in for a treat!
 Moist and delicious, and your extra cranberry sauce is the best dipping sauce!

 Yummy Bagels and English Muffins

-What better way to enjoy your leftover cranberry sauce than on top of a toasted bagel, English muffin or whole-grain toast.
-Simply smear it with cream cheese and top with a little sauce.
+What better way to enjoy your leftover cranberry sauce than on top of a toasted bagel, English muffin, or whole-grain toast.
+Smear it with cream cheese and top with a little sauce.